 In order to assure a good and continuously improving performance the Board undergoes one self-evaluation exercise a year.
 The evaluation is both written (individual self-evaluation) and a group discussion (general performance of the Board).
 This discussion can include topics such as information flow, decision processes, how the Board functions as a collective, and what competencies are lacking.
-The GD is requested to bring feedback in writing from the Executive around the Board/Executive collaboration but is not present during the meeting.
-In January the following year a short re-cap is done by the Secretary, so that the new Board knows which areas needed improvement and to give the Board a chance to amend potential issues before the next evaluation.
+At the same time, an evaluation of the Board and the Board/Executive collaboration is done by the Management Team.
+In January the following year a short re-cap is done by the Vice President, so that the new Board knows which areas needed improvement and to give the Board a chance to amend potential issues before the next evaluation.